marysoniaugokwe/intw-tsks/README.md

 $ helm install prometheus prometheus-community/prometheus --namespace monitoring -f prometheus.yaml
 $ helm install grafana grafana/grafana --namespace monitoring -f grafana.yaml
 ```
-For alerting I update the config in values file of prometheus and created one alerting-rules.yaml file. which is alredy there in repo.
+For alerting, I updated the config in values file of prometheus and created one alerting-rules.yaml file. which is already there in repo.

 # Note:
-Once you deploy prometheus to your eks cluster it will go in pending state , reason for this is due to csi driver by default is not running in cluster, so need to run csi driver which required some IAM permmissions , so adding the permission and command here to run csi driver for ebs.
+Once you deploy prometheus to your eks cluster it will go into pending state , this is due to the csi driver, by default, is not running in the cluster.
+Need to run csi driver which required some IAM permmissions , so adding the permission and command here to run csi driver for ebs.

-Follow below commands to run csi driver and re-deploy prometheus
+Follow the below commands to run csi driver and re-deploy prometheus
 ```
 $ helm repo add aws-ebs-csi-driver https://kubernetes-sigs.github.io/aws-ebs-csi-driver
 $ helm repo update